 Matthew directed and produced his second feature film, Amexicano (co-starring Raul Castillo), which made its world premiere at the 2007 Tribeca Film Festival.
 The film had a limited theatrical release and was highly praised by critics from Variety, The New York Times, Village Voice, and New York Daily News.

 The Quitter, Matthew’s fourth feature, marked his first film as an actor and director.
-The Quitter had an exclusive theatrical engagement last fall at Regal Cinemas in Times Square, and received positive reviews in The New York Times, New York Daily News, The Huffington Post, Film Journal International and many others.
+The Quitter had an exclusive theatrical engagement in 2014 at Regal Cinemas in Times Square in 2014, and received positive reviews in The New York Times, New York Daily News, The Huffington Post, Film Journal International and many others.
 The Quitter was picked-up by Cinetic Media’s FilmBuff and released across all platforms (iTunes, Amazon, VUDU, GooglePlay).
-HULU acquired and released The Quitter for streaming, as well.
-The Quitter recently made its Television debut on WNET/PBS earlier this year.
+HULU acquired and released The Quitter for streaming.
+The Quitter made its Television debut on PBS in 2016.

 Matthew’s award-winning short films have screened at the Tribeca Film Festival (2006, 2011, 2012, 2013), Palm Springs International Shortfest, Aspen Shortsfest, Florida Film Festival, Williamstown Film Festival, Nantucket Film Festival, Maui Film Festival, Heartland Film Festival, Sarasota Film Festival, and many others.

-His short film The Watering Hole won the first-ever Tropfest@Tribeca.
+His short film The Watering Hole won the first-ever Tropfest@Tribeca Film Festival.
 A jury of Naomi Watts, Matt Dillon, Darren Aronofsky, Caroline Baron, Famke Janssen, Anthony Lapaglia, and Charles Randolph selected it as the winner.

-His recent shorts, Migraine (featuring Nathan Lee Graham and Laverne Cox), and Fortune House (starring Michael Aronov), are distributed by Shorts International and are available on iTunes.
+His shorts, Migraine (featuring Nathan Lee Graham and Laverne Cox), and Fortune House (starring 2017 Tony Award Winner Michael Aronov), are distributed by Shorts International and are available on iTunes.
 Fortune House won the Christopher and Dana Reeve Award for Best Short Film.

 He has directed and produced commercials that have won Telly and Cine Golden Eagle Awards.
-He also won a Special Achievement Award for Direction at the Intercom/Chicago International Film Festival.
+Matthew also won a Special Achievement Award for Direction at the Intercom/Chicago International Film Festival.

 Matthew was born, raised and resides in Brooklyn, New York.